 Summer is a time for new beginnings – and what better way to celebrate the season than by planting a few flowers?
-If you want something that will add a splash of color to your yard, consider planting a beautiful, yellow flowering bush.
+So if you want something that will add a splash of color to your yard, consider planting a beautiful yellow flowering bush.

 Which one looks the best?

 - 19 Yellow Flowering Bushes to Brighten Your Garden

 - 1. Forsythia

 - 3. Yellow Lady Banks Rose